 Today, we have around 80,000 new toxins that our parents and grandparents didn’t have before.
 Will they affect us?
 Big time!

 We can blame menopause and midlife for slowing the body down, but we are partly to blame.
-We are in the driver’s seat of our life, the food we eat and our lifestyle can all cause toxic overload.
+We are in the driver’s seat of our life; our food and lifestyle can all cause toxic overload.

 Ready to clean your body from toxins?
 I’m sharing with you this eye-opening article that will help you understand what and how certain toxins can affect your health!